 What to Expect

-A recent review (March 2019) mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
-If you’ve visited recently, write a review to help future travellers!
+A March 2019 review mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
 For uninterrupted sleep, nearby hotels offer shuttle service.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 VIP Lounge – There is a First Class Lounge in the International Terminal, Airside.
 Outside Terminal Building.